 I know I am a little late to the party, but I recently watched Avengers: Endgame for the 15th time and still got chills when Chris Evans – who plays Steve Rogers aka Captian America – said “Avengers assemble”.
-But was also the 15th time that I wondered if Thanos – Marvel’s one of the most dreaded supervillains - in Avengers: Infinity War.
-In the 2018 movie, the Mad Titan had a clear idea about how to save the universe from ultimate destruction.
-For him, the fact, problem, and solution were simple.
+But it was also the 15th time that I wondered if Thanos – Marvel’s one of the most dreaded supervillains - in Avengers: Infinity War had a clear idea about how to save the universe from ultimate destruction.
+For the Mad Titan, the fact, problem, and solution were simple.

-So, we all know (I mean those of us who have watched the movies) that at the end of Infinity War, the Thanos had acquired all the infinity stones for the gauntlet.
-Once he had acquired the two, because of the combination of the two, that let him snap his fingers and eliminating half the population but turning them to dust.
-In doing the dreadful act, Thanos believed achieved his goal of correcting the universe and freeing it of suffering.
-Now, according to him, the survivors after this catastrophe will have more resources than they need, thereby solving the world's major problems.
+So, we all know (I mean those of us who have watched the movies) that at the end of Infinity War, Thanos had acquired all the infinity stones for the gauntlet.
+Once he acquired the two, the combination, let him snap his fingers and eliminate half the population by turning them to dust.
+In doing the dreadful act, Thanos believed that he has achieved his goal of correcting the universe and freeing it of 'suffering'.
+Now, according to him, the survivors would have more resources than they need thereby solving the world's major problems.

 Who is Thanos?

 He is a self-appointed god-like being who travels from planet to planet, killing the residents.
-In one of the scenes, Bruce Banner (the Hulk) tells Tony Stark (Iron Man), "He invades planets, he takes what he wants, he wipes-out half the population."
+In fact, in one of the scenes, Bruce Banner (the Hulk) tells Tony Stark (the Iron Man) that "He [Thanos] invades planets, he takes what he wants, he wipes-out half the population."

 At many places, throughout Infinity War and Endgame one can even see the supervillain, bad guy, from another perspective.
 Even though many would disagree with his reasoning to sacrifice Gamora, he did because he believed that his journey led him to a greater good, thus after he’s snapped his fingers and he sees little Gamora in the Soul realm, she asks him if he did it (achieve his ‘destiny’) and what did it cost, to which he said, “Everything!”
-And since he did get the Soul stone after sacrificing something is loves the most, his daughter, maybe he did love someone after all and at the core maybe he did believe that he was working towards a greater good.
+And since he did get the Soul stone after sacrificing something is loves the most, his daughter, maybe he did love someone after all and just may be, at the core, he did believe that he was working towards making the universe a better place!

 A necessary evil?